 - SRAI members have up to three years to complete the courses from a specific certificate program requirement, allowing you greater flexibility to manage time, travel and budget constraints.

-The three (3) certificates that will be offered in full at the 2020 SRAI Annual Meeting are:
+The four (4) certificates that will be offered in full at the iSRA 2020 Virtual Annual Meeting are:

 The certificate is appropriate for research administrators who are generally at a Director or higher-level within an organization and who are involved in organization decision-making activities affecting the research enterprise.

 A letter of support is required to obtain certificate credit for this workshop and complete the certificate.
-Apply here for certificate credit.
+Apply here for the certificate.

 Submit a letter of recommendation from your supervisor supporting your position within the organization and your participation in the workshop.
-Apply for certificate credit here.
+Apply for the certificate.

 The support letters will be evaluated by the PRAM Certificate Reviewers and individuals will be notified about their acceptance.
 Upon acceptance and completion of the program, SRAI will issue your Certificate.
 Application and acceptance are required for Certificate credit.